Apple Fritters

 Once your log has formed, cut into 8 equal portions.
 Press each fritter together so it won’t fall apart in the fryer.
 Set aside for 15-20 minutes to rise slightly while the oil heats up.

-Add vegetable or canola oil to a deep heavy bottomed pot fitted with a candy thermometer.
+Add vegetable oil or canola oil to a deep heavy bottomed pot fitted with a candy thermometer.
 You want at least 3 inches of oil in the pot.
-Heat over medium heat to get the oil to hold steady at 375 degrees F. Anywhere between 360 and 380 degrees F is fine, but keep in mind the oil temperature will go down with the addition of the fritters and you will have to adjust.
+Heat over medium-high heat to get the oil to hold steady at 375° F. Anywhere between 360° and 380° F is fine, but keep in mind the oil temperature will go down with the addition of the fritters and you will have to adjust.
 Add two or three donuts to the hot oil and fry 1 minute per side.
-Remove from oil and drain on paper towels.
+Remove fried apple fritters from the oil with a slotted spoon and drain on paper towels.

 What to look for: Apple Fritters are done when they float to the top and are a deep golden brown color on both sides.

 Whisk all the ingredients for the glaze together, adding more milk as needed to get the consistency you want.
-Dip the top of each donut into the glaze and place onto a cooling rack to let it drip down.
+Dip the tops of the warm apple fritters into the glaze and place onto a wire rack to let it drip down.
 Enjoy warm or at room temperature.

 Pro Tip: keep in mind the warmer the donut when you dip it in the glaze the less white the glaze will appear.
 If you want the glaze to be more obvious, dip them when they are warm to the touch and easy to handle, not hot.